 Best for: Authentic Turkish fare

 It’s worth venturing a little way from the city centre to visit this Cambridge café.
-The eatery is small in size, but big on flavour.
+Trust me when I say that this eatery may be small in size, but it’s big on flavour.

 Locals and tourists alike flock here for fresh juices, home baked pastries and filling Mediterranean, Turkish and Middle Eastern fare.

 The bright exterior of Café Blue Sage means you cannot miss this place.
-Many happy visitors feel as if they’re being transported to another place after stepping inside.
+I always feel as if I’ve been transported to another place after stepping inside.

-This is also one of the best places for brunch in Cambridge.
+I also highly recommend Café Blue Sage as one of the best places for brunch in Cambridge.

 4. Espresso Lane